garethlamb/animal_classifier_pipeline/README.md

 be tailored to work for any model that is similar to the original one by running several commands before the function is run.
-However, it does require that the new model is a Keras neural network where each output node represents exact one category and where the node with the highest value is the category for a given image.
+However, it does require that the new model is a Keras neural network where each output node represents exactly one category and where the node with the highest value is the category for a given image.

 There are several global variables that will likely need to be changed to fit a new model.
-These variables can be accessed using the 'config' module, an example of which can be seen below.
+These variables can be accessed using the 'config' module; an example of which can be seen below.

 ```python
 from classify_animals.main import main as classy_func